This is a papal fidelity site.

 In the late 1970s, Bro.
 Ignatius was among the top four or five activists working against the plague of pornography along side the late Father Morton Hill, S.J., who was a member of the Presidential Commission on Pornography and Obscenity and Founder-Director of Morality in Media.
 Bro.
 Ignatius still remains active in the cause against pornography.
 He currently runs the Catholic Support Group for Sexual Addiction Recovery, the first online Catholic support group for those addicted to pornography and sexual sins — one of the most hideous problems of Spiritual Warfare.

-Brother lives in residence at St. Michael House Hermitage in Iowa.
+Brother lives in residence at the St. Michael House Hermitage in Iowa.

 In addition to working as Associate Director and an Counsellor with the St. Padre Pio Center for Deliverance Counseling, he is also on faculty of the St. Michael Academy for Spiritual Warfare asnd Deliverance Counseling.
 He is the Deputy Commandant in the Confraternity of the Legionnaires of St. Michael.
 Mr. Meineke is the Director of his own apostolate called the Ohio Spiritual Warfare Center.
 He has been researching the issues of the occult and demonology for more than twenty years.